mbrooker/mbrooker-blog/_posts/2020-01-02-why-distributed.md

 **No magic**

 Unfortunately, none of this stuff comes for free.
 Actually building (and, critically, operating) distributed systems that do better than monolithic systems on all these properties is difficult.
-The reality is seldom not nearly as attractive as the theory would predict.
+The reality is seldom as attractive as the theory would predict.

 As an industry, we've made a fantastic amount of progress in making great distributed systems available over the last decade.
 But, as Carmack's tweet shows, we've still got a lot to do.
 Despite all the theoretical advantages it's still reasonable for technically savvy people to see monolithic systems as simpler and better.
 This is a big part of why I'm excited about serverless: it's the start of a big opportunity to make all the magic of distributed systems even more widely and simply available.